Lee Morse: Music, stage, and film

 In the mid-1920s, Morse met pianist Bob Downey.
 He became her accompanist on stage and companion in life, and the two booked international shows together, including a tour of the United Kingdom that concluded with a show at the Piccadilly Theatre in London, England.
 They lived together as a couple, although whether or not they were married remains questionable.
 She and Downey opened a small club in Texas that burned down in 1939.
 They moved to Rochester, New York.
 Downey left Morse for a striptease dancer.
 This end to their relationship left Morse devastated and more dependent upon alcohol, which by the 1930s had become a constant companion.

 Although Morse's Broadway prospects had dimmed by the 1930s, she could still be seen in a number of musical film shorts, including A Million Me's (Paramount, April 25, 1930), The Music Racket (Vitaphone, June 30, 1930), and Song Service (Paramount, October 24, 1930).
+By 1929, she had returned to Portland, where she performed at the Pantages Theatre.

 She had always preferred stage audiences to small clubs, once commenting "I get nervous!
 I can't stand it!
 I want to scream!"
 Her stage fright was ostensibly linked to her drinking problem that developed during her career.
 However, as the business changed in the 1930s, she found herself taking club dates when stage gigs grew scarce.
+In 1939, Morse had settled in Rochester, New York.